 1. Put Your Engine Block Heater To Use

 Some business owners make the mistake of turning these heaters off in an attempt to save electricity.
-This will lead to the oil in your generator getting extremely cold.
-Extreme cold can change the viscosity of your oil, which can create flow issues.
+This will lead to the generator oil getting extremely cold.
+Extreme cold temperatures can change the viscosity of your oil, which can create flow issues.
 Cold oil can also activate the low oil sensor, which means the generator will only run for short periods of time before cutting off.

-Letting your commercial generator site unused for months on end during the winter months can create lots of problems.
-When a commercial generator is cranked and run, internal moving parts will receive much-needed lubrication.
+Letting your commercial generator go unused for months on end during the winter months can lead to several problems.
+When a commercial generator is cranked and runs, internal moving parts will receive much-needed lubrication.
 Without this lubrication, these parts can start to go bad over time.

-Running your generator regularly can also help you prevent carbon buildup around your exhaust.
-Taking the time to test out your generator will also provide you with peace of mind.
+Running your generator regularly can also help prevent carbon buildup around your exhaust.
+Taking the time to test out your generator will provide you with peace of mind.

 3. Keep Your Battery Charged